anthonyero/portfolio-webpage/README.md

  Initial code was not provided for this exercise and thus I wrote the HTML and CSS files myself.

-During the completion of this webpage, I encountered formatting issues and had questions pertaining to utilizing CSS styling.
+During the completion of this webpage, I encountered formatting issues and had questions about utilizing CSS styling.
 I received assistance from the Northwestern University Coding boot camp learning assistants, tutor, and teaching assistants.
 They did not provide code, but they suggested potential properties that I could investigate to resolve issues.
 Comments are provided within the HTML and CSS documents suggesting where these were implemented.

  The banner image image utilized was published on Vecteezy by user Harry Arts and can be downloaded with attribution.
 The published photograph can be found [here](https://www.vecteezy.com/vector-art/694606-abstract-colorful-geometric-banner-template-background).